-I’ve lost count of how many times people have told me that job hoppers are some of the most disloyal employees you’ll ever hire.
-When it comes to recruiting developers, that couldn’t be further from the truth, especially considering that over 41% say that company culture is one of the most important things they consider about any new job opportunity.
+Job hoppers are some of the most disloyal employees you’ll ever hire, right?
+Not even remotely close!
 Not only is it unfair to assume that all job hoppers only look out for themselves, ignoring their applications could be costing you the most talented candidates on the market.
 As Dr. John Sullivan wrote in regards to job hoppers, “They may actually be superstars who merely change jobs frequently because they are so good, and they are continually offered many new and higher-level opportunities (that their current firm simply can’t or won’t match).”